 If you’re not thinking about buying travel insurance for your next trip, you probably should.
-In a world filled with danger, including the ongoing COVID-19 pandemic, anything could happen.
+In a world filled with danger, anything could happen.
 Here’s our guide to finding the best travel insurance.

 What you need to know about buying the best travel insurance

 Travel insurance companies make money by charging premiums and assuming risk — that is, the risk something will go wrong with your trip.
 Paying fewer claims increases profitability.
 So when you choose a travel insurance policy, make sure you’re dealing with a company that’s reputable and fair.
 Avoid no-name, fly-by-night operators that offer cut-rate policies but never pay a claim.

 Travel insurance companies often use fear and uncertainty to sell their products.
 It’s a highly effective sales tactic.
 But they often fail to mention that you may already be covered by your car or health insurance, or by your credit card issuer.
 It’s something to keep in mind.
 You might already have the best travel insurance policy for your next trip.

 Travel insurance used to be an afterthought to a trip.
 But the pandemic has changed everything.
 For 2023, insurance experts are telling me that fully 80 percent of travelers are buying insurance on certain big-ticket vacations.
 Before the pandemic, it was less than one-third.
 And there’s a lot of fear and uncertainty for 2023, with war, inflation and more travel disruptions ahead.